-Ever since I can remember I have loved airplanes, which is a little bizarre considering how much I dislike flying (although this phobia has not stopped me traveling!).
-Even in my career I have spent a lot of time working with and within the aerospace industry.
+Ever since I can remember I have loved aeroplanes, which is a little bizarre considering how much I dislike flying (although this phobia has not stopped me travelling!).
+Even in my career, I have spent a lot of time working with and within the aerospace industry.
 So, it is not surprising that I am drawn to visit every single aerospace museum that I come in close proximity to.

 So, coming to Seattle, home of Boeing, I could not resist checking out the Museum of Flight.

 At the time of writing an Ethiopian Airlines Boeing 737 Max-8 aircraft had plummeted to the ground killing all its passengers.
 This followed a similar crash involving the same aircraft only a few months before.
 These crashes had resulted in the grounding of all 737 Max aircraft whilst the crashes were investigated.
 The reason I raise this story is that the 737 aircraft are manufactured in a plant adjacent to the Museum of Flight and I could not but help notice the dozens of 737 Max’s that filled the storage areas of the factory all freshly minted and brandishing the liveries of air carriers from around the world.
 A spectacular sight tinged with deep sorrow at the thought of all those lost souls!